FilmerApp/.github/profile/README.md

 I researched cryptography and how it could be applied to increase the security of both Filmer and Eeventify:
 [Cryptography Research](https://github.com/FilmerApp/.github/blob/main/Research/Cryptography.md)

 I am working on researching hypothetical scenarios for trying to create a business out of Eeventify.

+I started researching agile working methods (research will be finished along with the Eeventify group).
+[Agile Research]

 # Semester Reflection

 # Links
-[Technical Choices]

 [Ethics Research]